scylladb/scylladb/docs/dev/topology-over-raft.md

 When the coordinator realizes all tablet replicas have completed the splitting work, the load balancer emits a decision to finalize the split request.
 The finalization is serialized with migration, as doubling tablet count would interfere with the migration process.

+When the state machine leaves the migration track, and there are tablets waiting for tablet split to be finalized, the topology will transition into `tablet_split_finalization` state.
+At this moment, there will be no migration running in the system.
+A global token metadata barrier is executed to make sure that no process e.g. repair will be holding stale metadata when finalizing split.
+After that, the new tablet map, which is a result of splitting each preexisting tablet into two, is committed to group0.
-When the state machine leaves the migration track, then finalize can proceed and split each preexisting tablet into two in the topology metadata.
-The replicas  will react to that by remapping its compaction groups into a new set which size is equal to the new tablet count.
+The replicas will react to that by remapping its compaction groups into a new set which is, at least, twice as large as the old one.

 # Topology guards